aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 ```
 Or if you have named the stack something else, replace "s3TablesMigration" with that stack name.

-**Once deleted, the resources associated with the migration solution are no longer available, but the S3 Tables data is retained.**
+**Once deleted, the resources associated with the migration solution are no longer available, but the S3 Tables data and the EMR Logs S3 bucket are retained.**

 ---